awslabs/graphstorm/docs/source/tutorials/own-data.rst

 Step 3: Launch training and inference scripts on your own graphs
 -----------------------------------------------------------------

-With the partitioned data and configuration YAML file available, it is easy to use GraphStorm's training and infernece scripts to launch the job.
+With the partitioned data and configuration YAML file available, it is easy to use GraphStorm's training and inference scripts to launch the job.

 Below is a launch script example that trains a GraphStorm built-in RGCN model on the ACM data for node classification.